Dream Into It: I'm Reborn

 The album's second half, "I'm Reborn", named after a lyric in "I'm Your Hero", is more forward-looking, with Idol trying to improve as a family man, finding love as a distraction from his rock star lifestyle, and appreciating what he has in life.
 It starts with "People I Love", written from the point of view of a younger Idol, who details his shortcomings as a husband and father.
 The song has been labeled an "unapologetic punk-rock venture," more comparable to Sum 41 or Blink-182.

-"Gimme The Weight" on the other hand, is a love song more in-line with the new wave music Idol is known for.
+"Gimme The Weight" on the other hand, is a love song more in-line with the new wave Idol is known for.
 The "pounding beat and the hedonistic vibe of the music" undercuts the song's serious messages of Idol, tired of his drink and drug-addled rock star life, seeks comfort in the arms of a woman.

 The introspective power ballad "I'm Your Hero" is also about Idol as a family man.
-More specifically, its about the long-term relationship he's been in with his girlfriend, English actor China Chow, since February 2018.
-Opening with a "dramatic choir-like a capella segment," the song evolves into a bluesy rocker.
+More specifically, it is about the long-term relationship he has been in with his girlfriend, English actor China Chow, since February 2018.
+Opening with a "dramatic choir-like a capella segment," the song progress into bluesy rock.

-The final track, "Still Dancing", is the closest to Idol's new wave style from the 80s, with a sound reminiscent of "Dancing with Myself", also referenced in the line "I’m still dancing but now I’m not alone” and “from LA to Tokyo" and lyrics, verses and rhythm guitars akin to "White Wedding".
+The final track, "Still Dancing", is the closest to Idol's new wave style from the 80s, with a sound reminiscent of "Dancing with Myself", also referenced in the line "I'm still dancing but now I’m not alone” and “from LA to Tokyo" and lyrics, verses and rhythm guitars akin to "White Wedding".
 The "new-wave-meets-punk" song has Idol reflect on his self-awareness and corrections, keeping him alive and well, while appreciating his current life and what he has.